ceramicskate0/ceramicskate0/README.md

 <div align=center>
-  <h1> Like my educational APT (seems to be the marketing term to describe red teamers now) styled work?
-Dont forget to hit that Star Button, Smash that Follow Button, and for the especially special people feel free to Sponsor me!</h1>
+  <h1> Like my educational APT styled work (seems to be the marketing term to describe red teaming)?
+Also dont forget to hit that Star Button, Smash that Follow Button, and for the especially special people feel free to Sponsor me!</h1>

 <h3><b><i>🏆 Profile Stats (AKA people looking to use my code without sponsoring me and then pass my ideas off as their own ;D) 🏆</i></b></h3>
 <a href="https://github.com/htr-tech"><img height="25" title="Counter" src="https://komarev.com/ghpvc/?username=ceramicskate0&color=blueviolet&style=flat-square"></a>